rubenski/yts-java-sdk/README.md

 # Java SDK for YTS

-Yolt Technology Services (YTS) is a service that provides access to PSD2 APIs of European banks through a single easy to use API.
+Yolt Technology Services (YTS) is a service that provides access to PSD2 APIs of European banks through a single easy to use API enabling use cases like personal financial management, credit scoring, one-off payments, recurring payments, debt collection, instant lending and others.

 Read the docs at https://developer.yolt.com/docs.

 This Java SDK is a personal project that further simplifies connecting to YTS API.
+This SDK is not an official YTS product and comes without YTS support or guarantees.
+Please direct any questions you may have at me directly.

 ### Setting up the SDK
 The SDK needs the following information to be able to work with YTS API.